wrybread/weewx-ArduinoWeatherStation/README.md

 http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer

 A nice way to wire up the anemometer is to use a phone cable extension chord or coupler so you don't need to splice the line coming from the anemometer.
 Works great but don't forget to flip the wire layout in the diagram above.
-I unfortunately had to learn that the hard way.
+I unfortunately had to learn that one the hard way.
+But the good news is that there appears to be some reverse polarity protection in the anemometer...

 For the Arduino sketch, see ArduinoWeather.ino above, which I adapted from the code [at cactus.io](http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer):